-Peacebuilding is about dealing with the reasons why people fight in the first place and supporting societies to manage their differences and conflicts without resorting to violence.
+Peacebuilding is fundamentally about dealing with the reasons why people fight in the first place, while also supporting societies to manage their differences and conflicts without resorting to violence.

 It aims to prevent the outbreak, escalation, continuation and recurrence of violence, so can take place before, during and after conflicts.

-It is a long-term and collaborative process, as it involves changes in attitudes, behaviours and norms.
+It is a long-term and collaborative process, as it involves changes in attitudes, behaviours, norms and institutions.

 What contributes to peace?

 To understand peacebuilding, we need to appreciate the factors that contribute to peace, the absence of which can potentially lead to conflict.
-Peace is when:
+Positive peace is when:

 - everyone lives in safety, without fear or threat of violence, and no form of violence is tolerated in law or in practice